Kid Acero

-Kid Acero (the surname translates from the Spanish as "Steel") was the name under which CIPSA—a regional Mattel subsidiary—used to distribute and sell the popular Big Jim line of action figure toys for the Latin American market (with regional variations).
+Kid Acero (the surname translates from the Spanish as "Steel") was the brandname under which CIPSA –a Mexican subsidiary of Mattel– used to distribute and sell the popular Big Jim line of action figures for the Latin American market (with regional variations).
 While most of the toys were exactly the same as the US templates, a few of them were retooled, repainted and repurposed, and sold using different names and scenarios.
 These variations are notoriously hard to find, even at local markets and international auctions.

 Most of the series focused on two entirely different characters: Kid Acero and James Bond.
 For over five years a comic book series dedicated to the Kid Acero toy line was also produced; the character proved a very successful franchise.

 Background

 Kid Acero is a 19-year-old fictional sports star, who travels around the world to participate in international sports competitions.
 He also is a special covert operations agent (and later a superhero), who works for an intelligence agency under the aegis of the UN during the Cold War.
 Kid Acero is recruited to fight an enemy organization named COBRA whose leader is Doctor Drago, is a mad scientist who attempts to conquer the world.
 Acero has the assistance of two public superheroes code named Invisible and Bionic, and together they form a team known as the LOBO Squadron, "lobo" being the Spanish masculine noun for wolf.

 The main headquarters of LOBO are deep inside a cavern in the Sonoran Desert.
 The team has several different vehicles as transportation and back up.
 They often uses a minijet, a turbojet backpack with retractable wings and a large behemoth vehicle used as a mobile headquarters.
 Kid Acero also has a trained eagle who helps him in his adventures in the wilderness.
 The COBRA Organization has his main headquarters in a volcanic island located baguely in the Gulf of Mexico, and also safe houses around the world.

 A similar plot was later used by Mattel in 1999 when they launched the action figure Max Steel.